Blazored/Toast/README.md

                 SuccessIcon="done_outline"
                 WarningIcon="warning" />
 ```
-The example above is from the [server side samples](https://github.com/Blazored/Toast/tree/master/samples) and demonstrates the use of Material Design icons.
+The example above demonstrates the use of Material Design icons.

 ### 4. Add reference to style sheet(s)